 In 2019, the Company continued to increase its investment in management and sales staff.
-The Company also incurred expenditures in research and development in connection with its venture builder business as detailed above.
+The Company also incurred expenditures in research and development of its identity and payments practices.
 These research and development expenditures have been fully expensed.
 The R&D expenses and sales staff costs have led to an increase in revenue, including revenue from new clients.